LIT-Protocol/vincent-smart-account-signer/README.md

 **File:** `src/utils/sendPermittedKernelUserOperation.ts`

-1. Deserializes the permission account again
+1. Deserializes the permission account
 2. Creates a Kernel client
 3. Sends the signed UserOperation to the bundler
 4. Waits for the UserOperation to be included in a block